-Front Fog Lights - If Equipped
+Front Fog Lamps - If Equipped

-1. Remove the fasteners attaching the lower splash shield to gain access to the fog light.

-- 2. Twist and remove the bulb from the fog light housing. - 3.
+- 1. Remove the fasteners attaching the lower splash shield to gain access to the fog lamp. - 2.
+Twist and remove the bulb from the fog lamp housing. - 3.
 Disconnect the electrical connector and replace bulb.

-Tail/Stop Lights and Rear Turn Signal Lights
+Rear Tail, Stop and Turn Signal Lamps

-1. Remove the screw attaching the tail light housing and remove the housing from the vehicle.

-2. Twist the bulb socket one-quarter turn to remove it from the housing.
+- 1. Remove the screw attaching the tail lamp housing and remove the housing from the vehicle. - 2.
+Twist the bulb socket one-quarter turn to remove it from the housing.